Dogecoin Is NOT Dead: But It Can Fail For Several Reasons

 Key Takeaways:

-• Dogecoin is certainly not dead and has a strong community with ongoing development.
+- Dogecoin is certainly not dead and has a strong community that is continually developing.

 Dogecoin has long been the crypto industry’s most popular meme coin – in terms of social status, market cap, and active community.
 However, since the cryptocurrency’s meteoric rise in 2021, the price of DOGE has steadily declined.
 The original battle cry of Dogecoin enthusiasts, “DOGE $1 dollar”, now seems a long way away.
 However, does this mean that Dogecoin is dead?
 This guide will explore the history of Dogecoin, its current development status, and analyze its potential price movements in the future.